gregmarine/ByGregMarine.com/Blog/src/2024/04/06_food-for-thought-woodpecker-and-sadness.md

 ## Sad Week

-I've been sad this week.
+As was mentioned a few (*many*) times this week, I've been sad this week.
 I searched my heart today to better understand it as I felt like my sadness was affecting other people.
 I was a bit out of character for myself this week...hehehe I also went down to Arcadia to visit with Dan to talk about it.

+Dan posed the question, and I'm paraphrasing, *Do you feel it is concerning something specific or just a temporary emotion.* At first, I wasn't sure that it was something specific.
+But upon a quick ponder, I started to talk to him about how I don't have anyone here.
+And I truly do mean anyone.
+I live in a place where I have no friends or family.
+I've started to become friends with a few neighbors.
+However, I'm not remotely close to them.
+I invited Sam and Jan (some neighbors) to have ice cream with me last night.
+But they declined.
+Although I enjoyed the ice cream and shared the experience through video with a few of my friends via text, I completely lost it when I got home.
+I sobbed and ended up going to bed.

+Sadly, this affected my ability to do my devotional with Chérie last night.
+I opened my book and I couldn't see through the tears.
+I'm being literal here.
+I closed the book and told her I wasn't going to do it last night and that I'd double up today; which I did...hehehe But it crushed my spirit to *fail* her like that.
+I don't mean fail literally, though.
+It was just the first time I hadn't been able to do it consistently in 20 days...hehehe So I committed and followed through with doing yesterday's and today's this morning.

+When I moved here 2 years ago, my sister and her husband lived here.
+The day I moved into my apartment, my sister told me she was going to leave her husband.
+A few months later, neither one of them lived here anymore.